 Oxygen can easily reduce toxic products like singlet oxygen and hydrogen peroxide.
-Singlet oxygen is an extremely reactive form that is found in the most phagocytic cells.
+Singlet oxygen is an extremely reactive form that prevalently occurs in phagocytic cells.
 Hydrogen peroxide ion is also toxic, which can be broken down by the two enzymes, namely catalase and peroxidase.

 Superoxide free radical is an extremely toxic and reactive form of oxygen.
-The organisms which are growing at the temperature include aerobes, facultative anaerobes and aerotolerant but not by anaerobes or microaerophiles.
+The organisms growing at this temperature include aerobes, facultative anaerobes and aerotolerant but not anaerobes or microaerophiles.

-It is another factor which is also affecting the bacterial growth, and those bacteria which makes the use of light source can be classified as:
+It is another factor that affects the bacterial growth, and those bacteria which makes the use of light source can be classified as:

-Phototrophs: It can define as a group of bacteria, which derives energy by capturing photons mainly from the sunlight.
+Phototrophs: It refers to a group of bacteria, which derives energy by capturing photons mainly from the sunlight.
 Phototrophs can be either classified into autotrophs (fix carbon) or heterotrophs (utilizes carbon).
 Examples: Rhodobacter capsulatus, Chromatium, Chlorobium etc.

-Chemotrophs: It can define as the group of bacteria, which derives energy by oxidizing electrons primarily from the chemical sources.
-Chemotrophs can be either grouped into organic (chemoorganotrophs) or inorganic (chemolithotrophs).
-These are found on ocean floors where the sunlight cannot reach.
+Chemotrophs: It refers to the group of bacteria, which derives energy by oxidizing electrons primarily from chemical sources.
+Organic (chemoorganotrophs) or inorganic (chemolithotrophs) are the two common types.
+These predominate in the ocean floors where the sunlight cannot reach.

 Microbes require minerals or nutrients for their growth, which can be obtained from the surrounding water.
 Osmotic pressure and salt concentration of the solution can influence bacterial growth.
 The bacterial cell wall gives a mechanical strength that allows the bacteria to withstand alternations in the osmotic pressure.

-Osmophilic bacteria requires high osmotic pressure.
-When the bacterial cell is subjected to the hypertonic solution, it may cause osmotic removal of water, resulting in plasmolysis or osmotic shrinkage of the protoplasm.
+Osmophilic bacteria require high osmotic pressure.
+When the bacterial cell is subjected to the hypertonic solution, it may cause osmotic water removal, resulting in plasmolysis or osmotic shrinkage of the protoplasm.

-In contrast, when the bacterial cell is subjected to the distilled water from the from the high concentration, it may cause excessive imbibition of water resulting in plasmoptysis or cell bursting.
+In contrast, when the bacterial cell is subjected to the distilled water from the high concentration, it may cause excessive water imbibition resulting in plasmoptysis or cell bursting.